minerals-confetti/ExploreSA-Challenge/README.md

 # SA-Gawler
 Repo for explore SA Gawler.
-Project by Munachi Ernest-Eze and Ryan Zhang
+Project by Munachi Ernest-Eze, Oliver Basel, Victoria German, and Ryan Zhang

+Model definitions can be found in FDSSC

+Data intake pipeline can be found in the dataset folder